 It was a bit unusual looking with its brushed aluminum panel with chromed accents but it has a heavy steel cabinet and chassis.
 Its IF bandwidth was a bit too narrow for AM but it was pretty good for SSB and also CW; selectable filters were not an option.
 The HA-350 is allegedly the first non-Collins “ham receiver” that used a mechanical filter.
 Mine has more than adequate sensitivity.

 The ARRL Book on Vintage Radio mentions this receiver as being one of the many “75A4 Clones”.
+(The block diagram looks more like the Collins 75S3 to me.)
 I have not compared schematics but I will take that statement at face value.
-(The Japanese were quite happy in copying others’ designs.)
+The Japanese were quite happy in copying others’ designs – and getting away with it.

 The Novice CW bands were not particularly crowded back then.
 The mechanical filter in my set ultimately failed about 30 years after I bought it (not hermetically sealed) so I replaced it with a Collins F455-3.1 KC mechanical filter.
 Still works great.